-The scatter plots shown in Figure 1 compare the performance assessments produced by both the Depth-1 and Hedge-40 pools to actual TREC MAP values.
-The Depth-1 plot exhibits the characteristic tail associated with the best systems which are typically scored poorly by methods relying on limited numbers of relevance judgments.
-As seen in the second scatter plot, this aberration is almost completely corrected by the Hedge algorithm after an equivalent pool size of 40 judgments.
-In contrast, our experiments show this tail to be prevalent in TREC-style pooling as deep as Depth-6 (167 judgments).
+Scatter plots in Figure 1 compare the performance scores produced by both the Depth-1 evaluations and the Hedge-40 method to actual TREC rankings.
+The Depth-1 plot demonstrates the characteristic tail associated with the rankings of the best systems-which are typically scored poorly by methods relying on limited numbers of relevance judgements.
+As seen in the second scatter plot, this aberration is almost completely corrected by the Hedge algorithm after an equivalent pool size of 40 judgements.
+In contrast, our experiments show the tail to be prevalent in TREC-style pooling as high as Depth-6 (167 judgements).

-Figure 2(a) compares the system rankings produced by the Hedge algorithm against those of Depth-n pooling at equivalent levels of judged documents using the Kendall's τ measure.
-At 40 documents, the τ for Hedge is 0.87 vs. 0.73 for Depth-1-a substantial improvement.
-Hedge-69 achieves an accuracy of 0.91, vs. a Depth-2 accuracy of

-0.73.
-More indicative of the performance gains, however, is a comparison of the number of judgments required to achieve a particular accuracy level.
-For example, to achieve an accuracy of 0.87 (Hedge-40), the pooling method requires 95 judgments.
-An accuracy of 0.91 (Hedge-69) corresponds to a system approaching Depth-8 (198 judgments).
+Figure 2(a) compares the system rankings produced by the Hedge algorithm against those of Depth-n pooling at equivalent levels of judged documents using the Kendall's $\tau$ measure.
+At 40 documents, the $\tau$ for Hedge is 0.87 vs. 0.73 for Depth-1- a substantial improvement.
+Hedge-69 achieves an accuracy of 0.91, vs. a Depth-2 accuracy of 0.73.
+More indicative of the performance gains, however, is a comparison of the number of judgements required to achieve a particular accuracy level.
+For example, to achieve an accuracy of 0.87 (Hedge-40), the pooling method requires 95 judgements.
+An accuracy of 0.91 (Hedge-69) corresponds to a system approaching Depth-8 (198 judgements).

-Figure 2(b) compares the percentage of total relevant documents found by Hedge vs. Depth-n pooling.
+Figure 2(b) compares the percentage of relevant documents returned by Hedge vs. Depth-n pooling.
 Again, examining the Depth-1 system vs. Hedge-40, Hedge has found 24 percent of relevant documents vs. only 11 percent for Depth-1.
 Hedge maintains a very high return ratio across the plot range.
-Examining the curves relative to an invariant, we see that the Depth-n method requires approximately 104 judgments to match the Hedge-40 return rate.
-The Hedge-69 rate (36 percent) is unmatched until approximately Depth-8 (199 judgments).
+Examining the curves relative to an invariant, we see that the Depth-n method requires approximately 104 judgements to match the Hedge-40 return rate.
+The Hedge-69 rate (36 percent) is unmatched until approximately Depth-8 (199 judgements).

 Finally, we examine the performance of the Hedge system as an evolving metasearch list.
 At each iteration, the document chosen to be judged is the one with the highest expectation of relevance.
 Thus, it is appropriate to build an online metasearch list from these selections.
 To complete the metasearch list, the remaining documents are likewise ranked by weighted linear combination.
-Figure 2(c) demonstrates the rapid convergence of this system to an accuracy greater than that of the best underlying system.
-Metasearch scores from the well known CombMNZ and Condorcet methods (equivalent in this TREC) provide a baseline MAP value of 0.345 for performance in the absence of relevance judgments.
-Interestingly, Hedge online metasearch begins with an accuracy slightly higher than this value, and then, as expected, rapidly surpasses the performance of the best system (0.469), with an MAP score of 0.497 after only 40 judgments.
+Figure 2(c)demonstrates the rapid convergence of this system to an accuracy greater than that of the best underlying system.
+Metasearch scores from the well known CombMNZ and Condorcet methods (equivalent in this TREC) provide a baseline value of 0.345 for accuracy in the absence of relevance judgements.
+Interestingly, Hedge online metasearch begins with an accuracy slightly higher than this value, and then, as expected, rapidly surpasses the performance of the best system (0.469), with an MAP score of 0.497 after only 40 judgements.
 In the limit, the technique far surpasses the accuracy of the best system, with a final MAP of 0.55.